-According to the “Regulation (EU) 2016/425 of 9 March 2016 on personal protective equipment”, PPE is classified into three main groups according to the risks taken in different types of work.
+According to the “Regulation (EU) 2016/425 of 9 March 2016 on personal protective equipment,” personal protective equipment (PPE) is classified into three main groups based on the risks associated with distinct types of work.

-Specifically, Personal Protective Equipment (PPE) belongs to Category I when it protects against minor physical risks, which do not cause irreversible injury.
-This PPE therefore protects against superficial injury caused by:
+Specifically, Personal Protective Equipment (PPE) falls under Category I when it provides protection against minor physical risks that do not cause irreversible injury.
+This PPE, therefore, protects against superficial injury caused by:

 - Mechanical tools;